 Course and/or program withdrawals during the drop/add period will not be counted in the calculation of academic progress.

-Grades of F, W, WA and I are not considered as satisfactory completion and will count against the student in calculating the completion percentage..
+Grades of F, W, WA and I are not considered as satisfactory completion and will count against the student in calculating the completion percentage.

 Qualitative Academic Progress